 Goldman was born in 1926 in New York and was raised by her Russian Jewish parents.
 She graduated from the High School of Music and Art after which her family moved to Los Angeles.
 In the late 1940s she attended school at UCLA and was involved in the civil rights movement.
 She was a member of the Civil Rights Congress of Los Angeles until she left to have a child with her Mexican American husband.
-Her relationship with her husband did not last but it left her speaking fluent Spanish as well as with a son to raise.

 In the 1970s she had the challenge of breaking new ground in her doctoral study of Latin American Art at UCLA.
 Contemporary Mexican Painting in a Time of Change, her first book, is based on her theses of 1977 titled “Nueva Presencia, the Human Image in Contemporary Mexican Art.”
 She presented her thesis for her PhD in art history which she received from UCLA, with a specialization in modern Latin America.
 In 1994 she became a Research Associate with the Latin American Center at UCLA and taught art history there.
 Goldman is also Professor Emeritus from Santa Ana College, Santa Ana, CA.

 In 1968, she began the campaign to preserve the 1932 Siqueiros mural, Tropical America, at Olvera Street, Los Angeles, and in 1971 approached Siqueiros for a new mural derived from the original.
 He agreed but the plan was thwarted by the artist’s death in 1974.
 His last mural, Portrait of Mexico Today, 1932 in Los Angeles has been restored and moved to the Santa Barbara Museum of Art in California with Goldman’s advice and assistance.